Brands are always influencing us.

 Why brands use it: Ego is a powerful motivator that appeals to a massive audience.
-Unlike inspiration which is often deeply personal, ego is universal– we all want to feel good about ourselves.
+Unlike inspiration which is often deeply personal, ego is universal.
+We all want to feel good about ourselves.

 Campaign: It starts on TikTok

 The spot is a mash-up of viral trends that have taken hold across the globe through TikTok this year, with the message “It starts from you.
 It starts on TikTok.”
 It’s a theme of unity, but also one that’s deeply individual.
 It plays on our desire to be the first, the trendsetter, the leader.

 3. Rebellion: go against the grain

-What is it: Rebellion means the action or process of resisting authority, control or convention.
+What is it: Rebellion means the action or process of resisting authority, control, or convention.

 Campaign: Don’t Buy this Jacket

 One of their most famous campaigns was revealed on Black Friday in the New York Times, asking people not to buy their products on one of the biggest shopping days of the year.
-Instead, the ad encouraged them to reuse and recycle to protect the environment.
+Instead, the ad encouraged them to reuse and recycle in order to protect the environment.

 Branding is a kind of magic – it turns concrete services and products into deeply held beliefs and emotions.
 But it’s no secret mystery.
-It requires a deep understanding of who you are, what you believe and what you represent.
+It requires a deep understanding of who you are, what you believe, and what you represent.

-Locating your brand on the Feel Wheel helps you draw out these big ideas, providing a rich set of emotions that can be used to inspire loyalty, action and memorability.
-Next month we’ll explore another Feeling Quadrant and dive deeper in the brand.
+Locating your brand on the Feel Wheel helps you establish and define your “feel” – or your spirit.
+Then, by working with our branding firm in Los Angeles, you can effectively draw out these big ideas, providing a rich set of emotions that can be used to inspire customer action and loyalty – as well as brand memorability.